The Admin Law Blog is a group blog about administrative law in the common law world.

 We aim to publish about one post a every two weeks, and circulate news about events in the field.
 We publish posts from scholars, practitioners, judges, and others – anyone interested in the field with something to say!
 New contributors are very welcome.
 Find out how to submit a post here.

-The Admin Law Blog has four editors:
+The Admin Law Blog has five editors:

 Farrah Ahmed is an Associate Professor in Melbourne Law School.
 Her area of research spans public law, legal theory and family law.
 Her work has been published in the Cambridge Law Journal, the Oxford Journal of Legal Studies, amongst others.